tlhorgan/philips-hue-hooks/README.md

 ### Identify the sensor(s)
 - Navigate to `http://<hostname>/debug/clip.html`
-- GET `/api/<username>/sensors`, and note the sensor ID corresponding to your motion detection sensor.
+- GET `/api/<username>/sensors`, and note the sensor ID corresponding to your motion detection sensor or light switch.

 ### More info
 For more information, you can check Philips' [getting started](https://www.developers.meethue.com/documentation/getting-started) docs.